Best Mattress

 If you’re considering a pocket sprung mattress, make sure to check my tips for buying a pocket sprung mattress in the UK today.

-4. SleepHubs (formerly Tweak Slumber) – £499+
+6. SleepHubs (formerly Tweak Slumber) – £499+

 Despite the name change, the same product remains.
-And that’s a good thing
+And that’s a good thing.

-This is my top decision for individuals with back pain issues.
-Unlike regular memory foam mattresses, the SleepHubs mattress has receptive foam that reacts to development, so there will never be a second when the bedding isn’t totally formed to your body.
 But most of all, the best feature here is that you can tailor your bed to suit both you AND your partner’s needs.
 If you prefer a softer mattress but your partner prefers a firmer one, then don’t worry: you can have both.
 It’s essentially a two-in-one mattress.

 If you’ve got back pain then make sure to read my article here on how to choose a mattress suitable for you (and how to NOT buy a mattress!).